carlosAccedeme/wp-accedeme/README.txt

 == Upgrade Notice ==
-= 0.3 =
+= 0.4 =
-Te puedes olvidar de añadir las nuevas funcionalidades, el plugin lo hace por tí. - You can forget about adding the new features, the plugin does it for you.
+El éxito de nuestro Widget ahora soportadp por una nueva infraestructura de servidores. - The success of our Widget now supported by a new server infrastructure.

 == Frequently Asked Questions ==